yasinkbas/UILab/README.md

 ## Contribution

-UILab is created for personal use, but all contributions are welcome.
+UILab is created for personal usage, but all contributions are welcome.

 ## License